ManasMakde/SpriteSheetMaker/README.md

    ```

 8. **Create Single Sprite:**
-   This renders a single sprite with all settings applied, Only `Actions to Capture` is ignored and instead generates sprite in whatever is currently in the viewport
+   This renders a single sprite with all settings applied, The label for it is taken from the first `Animation Strip` item

 9. **Create Sprite Sheet:**
-   This creates the entire sprite sheet at the specified `Output Folder`, While creating you might see a temp folder by the name of "SpriteSheetMakerTemp" do not delete it otherwise the sheet won't be created properly
+   This creates the entire sprite sheet (or whichever `Combine Mode` is specified) at the given `Output Folder`, While creating you might see a temp folder by the name of "SpriteSheetMakerTemp" do not delete it otherwise the sheet won't be created properly